scnslabutsa/myhthelperEduContent/_episodes/OHS17g.md

 * Avoid foods that are greasy, fried, spicy, or very sweet.
 * Don’t eat in a room that’s warm or that has cooking odors or other smells.
 Cooking outside on the grill or using boiling bags can reduce cooking odors.
 * Suck on hard candy like peppermint or lemon drops if there’s a bad taste in your mouth.

+<sup>40</sup>American Cancer Society, 2015.
+Nutrition for the Person with Cancer During Treatment: Nausea.